How do I get my Amazon ECS tasks that use the Amazon EC2 launch type to pass the Application Load Balancer health check?

 3. Select your target group.

 Important: Use a new target group.
-Because Amazon ECS automatically registers and de-registers ECS Task with the target group, don't manually add targets to the target group.
+Because Amazon ECS automatically registers and deregisters the ECS task with the target group, don't manually add targets to the target group.

-4. On the Health checks tab, enter the following information:
+4. On the Health checks tab, take the following actions:

 For Port, choose traffic port.

-Note: If you choose Override, then confirm that the port specified matches the task host port.
+Note: If you choose Override, then confirm that the port matches the task host port.

 For Timeout, make sure that the response timeout value is correct.

-Note: The response timeout is the amount of time that your container has to return a response to the health check ping.
-If this value is lower than the amount of time required for a response, then the health check fails.
+Note: If the value is lower than the amount of time required for a response, then the health check fails.

 Check the status and configuration of the application in your ECS container

-Confirm that the application in your ECS container responds to your load balancer health check
+Confirm that the application responds to your load balancer health check

-• Check that the ping port and the health check path for your target group are correctly configured.
+• Check that you correctly configured the ping port and the health check path for your target group.

 • Check your application logs for application errors.
 For more information, see Send Amazon ECS logs to CloudWatch.

-Note: If you use an Application Load Balancer, then you can update the Matcher setting to a response code other than 200.
-For more information, see Health checks for your target groups.
+Note: If you use an Application Load Balancer, then you can update the Matcher setting to a status code other than 200.
+For more information, see Health checks for Application Load Balancer target groups.

-To confirm that the application in your ECS container returns the correct response code, complete the following steps:
+To confirm that the application in your ECS container returns the correct status code, complete the following steps:

-1. Use SSH, Session Manager, or Instance connect to connect to your container instance.
+1. Use SSH, Session Manager, a capability of AWS Systems Manager, or EC2 Instance Connect to connect to your container instance.

 sudo yum -y install curl